The British Dietetic Association (BDA) defines a plant-based diet as one which ‘is based

 Food is more than fuel – it is a source of nourishment and central to community.

 Finally, I think being brutally honest a big reason I haven’t fully given up meat yet is that I do think it does, to a degree, make me a little bit unsociable.
 To give you context, I currently live with my lovely big family (6 of us in total, I’m the eldest) and most nights of the week we cook from scratch and eat together.
 When I’m not home late from college, work or the library (also true for my working parents and siblings who work/in college) I join the dinner table, and we eat, tease other, catch up on the day, and rant if we need to.
 It’s one of the nicest things about my family and us all living at home, and I really do think it’s lost in many families in modern society, particularly as technology grabs and shortens the attention span of children at increasingly young ages.
-Food is an inherent part of culture within and between countries, and it is a beautiful thing that brings friends and family together – look at Christmas dinner, or Thanksgiving as prime examples.
+Food is a key part of culture within and between countries, and it is a beautiful thing that brings friends and family together – look at Christmas dinner, or Thanksgiving as prime examples.
 When I did my vegetarian challenge, I was cooking a separate dinner to my family a few nights of the week, and I really missed the meal together.
 So for me, eating meat at dinner 4-5 nights per week is part and parcel of enjoying a meal with my family, and appreciating the cooking effort that I, my parents or siblings have gone to to feed the 6 of us that night.
 It’s really important, and more valuable than I can describe, and personally, not worth ditching for the purpose of fully eliminating meat.
 Those are my values, and they may not reflect yours, but I stand by them.
 I probably have lean red meat once a week (my Mom’s bolognaise is AMAZING), and white meat (chicken or turkey) 2-3 times per week.

 Now, I will likely move for work this summer.
 Will I eat less meat then?
 In truth probably.
 Will I give it up entirely?
 Not as a rule, but I will say I don’t particularly crave it or miss it when I don’t have it.
 I do love fish, and can’t see myself giving that up.
 I’m not a big cheese person, and I enjoy eggs, but not to the extent that I would see them as essential in my weekly shop.
 So in the future, I will likely be eating less animal products than I do now (which is not to excess currently, I would add, and that’s a really important point to make – more on that in Friday’s post).
 But until then, I’m eating according to my values – the important of family, my own health and that of the environment.
 I don’t judge anyone else’s choices, and I don’t expect anyone to judge mine.